bahamas10/bash-style-guide/README.md

 1. This reads *all* usernames into memory, instead of processing them in a streaming fashion.
-2. If the first field of that file contained spaces or tabs, the for loop would break on that as well as newlines
+2. If the first field of that file contained spaces or tabs, the for loop would break on that as well as newlines.
 3. This only works *because* `$users` is unquoted in the `for` loop - if variable expansion only works for your purposes while unquoted this is a good sign that something isn't implemented correctly.